 FAIR Girls’ approach is one of depth and commitment.
 Each survivor has a personal case manager who works daily with her to ensure she meets her goals and stays safe.
-During the week, Vida Home residents join FAIR Girls at our Drop-In Center.
+During the week, Vida Home residents can join FAIR Girls at our Drop-In Center.

-Young women housed in the FAIR Girls apartment are currently 58% more likely to exit commercial sexual exploitation and remain disengaged with their perpetrator when compared with those referred to non-specialized housing services through community partners.
+Young women housed in the FAIR Girls Vida Home are currently 58% more likely to exit commercial sexual exploitation and remain disengaged with their perpetrator when compared with those referred to non-specialized housing services through community partners.
 Without this critical resource, victims recovered by law enforcement entities are likely to be incarcerated and are often subsequently re-victimized and traumatized in prison settings until shelter beds become available.
-FAIR Girls partners in law enforcement cite feeling more comfortable intervening in known human trafficking rings with knowledge that available housing resources are now available for victims.
+FAIR Girls’ partners in law enforcement cite feeling more comfortable intervening in known human trafficking rings with knowledge that available housing resources are now available for victims.
 Without these specialized housing services, interventions are less likely to occur and/or be effective for this population and victims are more likely to be incarcerated and re-traumatized in an effort to remove them from the immediate danger of street-based crime.